- Agronomic: corn

 We will continue to grow corn as a group in the shared field in 2018.
 We will plant 3 rows for each participant as we learned through trial and error that three 100 foot rows was the maximum amount of corn people could hand weed between the corn stalks.
 We will continue to use the fish emulsion to add the necessary nutrients to the corn plants when it is needed most.
 We will also continue our outreach efforts to share the information we have learned.

-We shared our corn at the Oneida Farmers Market reaching 100 people.
-Rebecca Webster and her daughters spoke about their experience growing corn in their back yard as well as with the larger group at the Women in Farming Conference in Madison, WI in November.
-We hosted the Braiding the Sacred again in Oct 2017 with 52 participants.
-Robin and I also got married in the corn field and had a working wedding reception with 55 guests helping with the harvest.
+We shared our corn at the Oneida Farmers Market reaching 100 people in 2016, 2017 and 2018.
+Rebecca Webster and her daughters spoke about their experience growing corn in their back yard as well as with the larger group at the Women, Food & Ag Network (WFAN) Conference in Madison, WI in November 2017.
+We hosted the Braiding the Sacred in Oct 2016 with 52 participants, in 2017 with 43 participants and 2018 with 39 participants.
+Robin and I also got married in the corn field and had a working wedding reception with 55 guests helping with the harvest in 2017.
 Our guests were so glad they were invited to participate.
 They learned so much from the event and they want to be invited back again next year to help.
 We will make harvest a community event from now on.

 Six Oneida farmers (referred to as Project Farmers) aim to measure the costs and benefits of using traditional fertilizer and modern equipment to grow white corn.
 The approach is to first improve their understanding of soil science through workshops, soil sampling and analysis with the help of Tony Kuchma, The Soil Guy, in Oneida.
 The Project Farmers will purchase a 60-gallon trailer mount sprayer to apply fish emulsion as an iteration of our traditional practice of burying fish waste in mounds of soil and planting corn, beans, and squash on top.
 Project Farmers and youth can use the hand sprayer feature on smaller plots, and it can be attached to Laura’s cultivator tractor for larger plots.
 Farmers will keep consistent records of costs, labor, and yield of both seed and food-grade corn at 11% moisture content on forms developed by Lea Zeise.